jojozhuang/jojozhuang.github.io/_posts/portfolios/2016-05-13-Online-Game-Store.md

 ![image25](/assets/gamestore/image25.png)

 ## 5. Source Code
 I used NetBeans IDE 8.1 as development tool.
 And there two versions of this Game Store web application.
 The first one is developed by pure servlets.
-And the second developed with JSP + Beans without explicit servlets.
+And the second one is developed with JSP + Beans without explicit servlets.
 5.1 Servlet
 ![image26](/assets/gamestore/image26.png)
-Data is stored in hashmap, in memory.
+For the servlet version, data is stored in hashmap, in memory.
 ![image27](/assets/gamestore/image27.png)
 5.2 JSP + Beans
 ![image28](/assets/gamestore/image28.png)
-Data is stored in serialized files.
-They are placed in WEB-INF folder.
+For the JSP version, data is serialized and stored in files.
+The files are placed in WEB-INF folder.
 Any change to the game store will be persisted to these files.
 ![image29](/assets/gamestore/image29.png)
-You can get two versions of source code from [Serlet](https://github.com/jojozhuang/Course/tree/master/SE452/Homework2/hw2) and [JSP+Beans](https://github.com/jojozhuang/Course/tree/master/SE452/Homework3/hw3)
+Here are the source codes for the [Servlet](https://github.com/jojozhuang/Course/tree/master/SE452/Homework2/hw2) and [JSP+Beans](https://github.com/jojozhuang/Course/tree/master/SE452/Homework3/hw3).